KimNyholm/ubuntu-web-development/README.md

 # ubuntu-web-development
 This project is yet another implementation of a vagrant/virtualbox/ubuntu/drupal/wordpress envirionment.
-Ubuntu version is Ubuntu 14.04 LTS Trusty Tahr.
+Ubuntu version is Ubuntu 16.04 LTS Xenial Xerus.

 It is implemented, so that you can choose to do the installation of Ubuntu packages, Drupal and Wordpress in step 8 below manually, which is usefull if you want to adapt the setup to some specific needs.